doug-101/TreeTag/README.md

 view.
 If started from a view of a grouping node or a leaf node, at least some of the fields will initially be populated to match the group or leaf.

+A detail view showing the children of a title node or a grouping node will have a three-dots menu.
+This menu includes commands to edit or delete all descendant leaf nodes.
+The edit command will show an edit view filled with data that is common to all nodes.
+The edits from adding or changing any fields will be applied to all of the nodes.
+The delete command will remove all of the descendant leaf nodes.
+Deleting with a title node as the current parent will remove all leaf nodes from the file.

 A detail view with an isolated leaf node will show edit (pencil icon) and delete (trash icon) commands.
 The edit command will show an edit view for this leaf node.
 The delete command will remove all instances of this leaf node.

+Also, text can be selected and copied from an isolated leaf node in a detail view.

 ## Configure Fields